-- Provides funding for spouses to pursue entry-level job training to help secure immediate, viable employment through short term programs/certifications (3-12 weeks) or spouses pursuing a PART-TIME undergraduate degree at an accredited 2-4 year college, university, or vocational/trade school approved by the U.S. Department of Education for participation in federal aid programs. - Spouses of active-duty Air Force/Space Force members on active duty, Title 10 Reserve and Guard on extended active duty, and Title 32 Guard performing full-time active duty, are eligible and can receive up to \$2,500. - Applicants can apply once per year through the AFAS portal under Community Programs and must provide proof of enrollment, cost of tuition document, dependent ID card, and sponsor's active duty orders.
-Once the documents are received and the contract is signed, the funds will be distributed directly to the student via Zelle or Bank ACH.
+- Provides funding for spouses to pursue entry-level job training to help secure immediate, viable employment through short term programs/certifications (3-12 weeks) or spouses pursuing a PART-TIME undergraduate degree at an accredited 2-4 year college, university, or vocational/trade school approved by the U.S. Department of Education for participation in federal aid programs. - Spouses of active-duty Air Force/Space Force members on active duty, Title 10 Reserve and Guard on extended active duty, and Title 32 Guard performing full-time active duty, are eligible and can receive up to \$2,500. - Applicants can apply multiple times a year until they reach the \$2,500 limit and must provide proof of enrollment, cost of tuition document, dependent ID card, and military member's active-duty orders.